Certified Reinforcement Learning with Logic Guidance: Overview

-Once the LDBA is generated from the given LTL property, we construct on-the-fly\footnote{On-the-fly here means that the algorithm tracks (or executes) the state of an underlying structure (or a function) without explicitly building the entire structure a-priori.} a synchronous product between the MDP and the resulting LDBA and then define a reward function that is synchronous with the accepting condition of the B\"uchi automaton over the state-action pairs of the MDP.
-Using this algorithmic reward shaping procedure, RL is able to generate a policy (or policies) that returns the maximum expected reward, or as we will show \rbtl{in the finite-state case}, a policy (or policies) that satisfies the given LTL property with maximal probability.
-As mentioned above, we also propose a mechanism to determine this probability while the agent is learning the MDP: consequently, we can certify the generated policy by quantifying how safe it is with respect to the LTL property.
+Once the LDGBA is generated from the given LTL property, we construct on-the-fly\footnote{``On-the-fly'' means that the algorithm tracks (or executes) the state of an underlying structure (or a function) without explicitly building the entire structure.} a product between the MDP and the resulting LDGBA.
+The generalised B\"uchi accepting condition then gives rise to a reward function that is synchronous with the state-action pairs of the MDP.
+Using this algorithmic reward-shaping procedure, an RL scheme is able to learn an optimal policy that returns the maximum expected reward, and that equivalently satisfies the given LTL specification with maximal probability.

-This work shows that the proposed architecture performs efficiently and is compatible with RL algorithms that are at the core of recent developments in the community, e.g. \cite{deepql,asynchronous}.
-Thus, we believe that the proposed approach can open up to further research in the area.

-\rbtl{In short, in this paper we pursue the following objectives: \begin{itemize} \item Introducing the first model-free RL framework for LTL policy synthesis in both continuous-state and finite-state MDPs. \item Providing certificates for LTL satisfaction in RL when MDP state space is finite. \item Enhancing scalability and convergence rate of state-of-the-art LTL policy synthesis. \item Attaining automatic task decomposition in hierarchical RL. \end{itemize}}